 What are simple, progressive and perfect aspects?

-This is the second of three lessons about Verb Aspect.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Verb Aspect.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore in detail the four aspects of the English language

 – Provide form, function and examples of each aspect

 – Complete worksheets to check progress and understanding

 In Chapter 1 of this short reader on verb aspect, we identified the main differences between tense, aspect and modality and discussed how these three verb functions could be combined to create twelve different time-based patterns in English.
 Aspect is the expression of periods of time or other time relations, and in Chapter 2 we next focus on identifying, forming and using its four variations: simple, progressive, perfect and perfect progressive.
 While some general uses for each aspect has been provided in this chapter, for guidance about using the most common aspects in academic contexts (the simple past, simple present and present perfect) continue on to Chapter 3.

 The simple aspect may be combined with the past and present tenses and the future modality to form three useful patterns: the simple past, present and future: